aurora-website/website_v1/src/de/guides/troubleshooting.md

     2. Tap **Power off** or **Restart** if that is an option.
     3. If needed, press and hold the **Power** button until your device turns on again.

-#### "java.io.FileNotFoundException"

-The logs say "open failed", which implies that the installer was not able to read the files.

-So problem is either with installer (mostly using incompatible Aurora Services) or with something with storage access permission.
-Try clearing app cache & data or using other installation methods and if those give the same result, consult us on Telegram or open an issue on Gitlab.

 #### "Installation failed"

-If your installation method is set to **Root** and your **Android version 11+ (R+)**, then you may experience problems with installing apps.
+If your installation method is set to **Root** and your **Android version 11 (R)**, then you may experience problems with installing apps.
 A quick 'fix', that works every now and then, is to force clear all downloads in the downloads page within Aurora Store and try installing it again.
 Hope you win the gamble!

 #### Why do I have two Aurora Store apps after installing the new builds?

-This might be due to the fact that you have older versions of Aurora Store installed instead of version 3, which is a completely new rewrite that comes with a new package name.
-You can uninstall the older one or keep it if you want.
+This might be due to the fact that you have subversions of Aurora Store (Beta & Nightly) installed instead of Aurora Store version 4 **Stable**, which is comes with a corresponding package names.
+You can uninstall those or keep it if you want.

-#### Not working whatsoever.
+### Not Working Whatsoever

 Check if you are using the latest Stable build or Nightly builds.
 For some reason some people have reported issues while installing older versions of Aurora Store from third-party sources like Softonic and Uptodown.